Dan Jurgens: 1990s

 In January 1996, Jurgens was writer and penciller of the new Spider-Man series, The Sensational Spider-Man, at Marvel Comics.
-The title was initially conceived to be the flagship showcase for the new Ben Reilly Spider-Man.
+The title was initially conceived to be the flagship showcase for the new Spider-Man (Ben Reilly).
 The initial seven issues (#0–6, January–July 1996) were written and pencilled by Jurgens.
-Jurgens pushed strongly for the restoration of Peter Parker as the true Spider-Man and plans were made to enact this soon, but Bob Harras, the new Editor-in-chief, demanded the story be deferred until after the "Onslaught" storyline.
+Jurgens pushed strongly for the restoration of Peter Parker as the true Spider-Man and plans were made to enact this soon, but Bob Harras, the new editor-in-chief, demanded the story be deferred until after the "Onslaught" storyline.
 Jurgens had by this stage become disillusioned with the immense amount of group planning and constant changes of ideas and directions and took this as the last straw, resigning from the title.
-In a past interview several years after his Spider-Man run, Jurgens stated that he would like to have another chance on the character, since his run was with the Ben Reilly character during the Spider-Man Clone Saga, and not Peter Parker.
+In a past interview several years after his Spider-Man run, Jurgens stated that he would like to have another chance on the character, since his run was with the Ben Reilly character during the Clone Saga, and not Peter Parker.
 Jurgens wrote and pencilled Teen Titans (vol. 2) for its entire two-year, 24-issue run (October 1996 – September 1998).
-George Pérez, the co-creator of The New Teen Titans served as inker for the series' first 15 issues.
+George Pérez, the co-creator of The New Teen Titans, served as inker for the series' first 15 issues.
 After 10 years working on the Superman character, Jurgens ended his run as writer with Superman vol. 2 #150 (Nov.
 1999).
 Also in 1999, Jurgens was writer and layout artist for the tabloid-sized graphic novel Superman/Fantastic Four, with finished art by his former The Adventures of Superman inker Art Thibert.
 Jurgens worked with Marvel Comics as writer on Thor vol. 2 with pencilling by John Romita Jr. and as writer/artist on Captain America vol. 3.
 Jurgens was the debut writer of the Tomb Raider: The Series comic book series licensed to Top Cow Productions and Image Comics, which in 1999.
 The debut issue of Tomb Raider was the number one selling comic book of that year.
 Jurgens was writer of the series until issue #21.